 Approved electives: engineering technology, art, construction, electronics, machine tool, robotics, welding, computer component, and business component.

-A grade of "C" or better must be earned in all major requirements.
+All classes in the major must be passed with a "C" or better.
 A minimum of 64 approved semester credits are required for graduation.
 For specific graduation requirements see "Academic Policies" and "Degree Requirements."